jsmeghana/solid-tribble/README.md

 ## How to Run
 This application is packaged as a war and it runs on Tomcat.
 Tomcat v7.0 installation is necessary.
 1. Clone this repository
-2. Make sure you are using JDK 1.7 and Maven 4.x
+2. Make sure you are using JDK 1.8 and Maven 4.x
-3. You can build the project and run the tests by running `mvn clean package`
+3. You can build the project by running `mvn clean install`
 4. Once it is successfully built, you can right click on the project "transactions" ‒> run on server‒>Select Tomact V7.0 and add the transaction project‒>finish
 5. Check the console in the IDE to see if the project was successfully deployed.
 If it was successful you should see something like this
 ```